tearust/nitro-build/README.md

 Parent-instance-client is running inside a docker container outside of the enclave.

-VMH-server is the service that relay all message between parent-instance-client and tea-runtime.

-On one hand, vmh-server communicate with tea-runtime inside the enclave via vsock, on the other hand, vmh-server communicate with parent-instance-client that running inside the docker container via tcp.

 ## Use aws-tool.sh to create EC2 instance
 ### create new instance